trimble-oss/modus-bootstrap/site/content/docs/v2/customize/color-modes.md

 ---
 layout: docs
 title: Color modes
-description: Bootstrap now supports color modes, or themes, as of v5.3.0.
-Explore our default light color mode and the new dark mode, or create your own using our styles as your template.
+description: Modus Bootstrap supports color modes - explore our default light color mode and the new dark mode, or create your own using our styles as your template.
 group: customize
 toc: true
 added: "5.3"